 - The O-ball is my favorite toy to practice transferring with

-- Taking objects out of a container
+- Taking smaller items out of a container (wooden blocks, balls, even pairs of baby socks!)

 - Dumping containers out (and you can model how to put them back in!)